 At L+M, mothers deliver their babies in birthing rooms that safely handle any type of birth, from simple to more complex.
 After delivery, each mother at L+M recovers in a private suite with her own bathroom, rocking chair, crib and a pull-out couch for family members or friends.

 L+M’s maternity unit also follows the “Baby Friendly” policies established by the World Health Organization and UNICEF to promote and support breastfeeding, including the philosophy of keeping mother and baby together 24 hours a day.

 Relationship Based Care

 L+M’s maternity services are “relationship based,” which means mothers keep their babies in their rooms, at their sides, and our nurses support the entire family, encouraging sibling visits and their participation in welcoming the new baby.

 Neonatal Intensive Care Unit (NICU)

 L+M gives all parents the additional peace of mind in knowing that the region’s only Neonatal Intensive Care Unit is just down the hall.
-That means board-certified neonatologists are always ready at L+M, to provide advanced or intensive medical care during those first critical days of life.
+That means board-certified neonatologists are onsite to provide advanced or intensive medical care during those first critical days of life.

-L+M provides services for expecting mothers and new parents, including childbirth education classes during pregnancy, as well as a variety of programs to help support mothers after birth, including certified lactation counselors who provide support, education and encouragement to mothers who choose to breastfeed.
+L+M provides childbirth education classes to expectant mothers and their families during pregnancy, as well as a variety of programs to help support mothers after birth, including certified lactation counselors who provide support, education and encouragement to mothers who choose to breastfeed.